AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 I tested each of the Client and User stories which were used to determine the features, functions and styling of the CPC website.
 See the results of these tests here;

 #### Client Stories ####
-> - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.”
+> - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.” - Result: The site describes what the club is, what the benefits are of being a member, and how leagues operate.
-> - [x] “The website must also give Club organisers a one-stop-shop to create and manage Pool Leagues, League Matches, and Players/Members.”
+> - [x] “The website must give Club organisers a place to add new members and create and edit Leagues.
-> - [x] “The website must allow users on the site to view both current and archived League Tables.”
+> - [x] “The website must allow users on the site to view the current League Table.”
 > - [x] “The website must allow new members to register and join the Club.”
-> - [x] “The website must provide an area where club members can view their current League statistics/progress.”
+> - [x] “The website must provide an area where club members can view their current League statistics.”
-> - [x] “The website must provide an area where club members can view a list of the current League Matches they have played, and which matches are yet to be played (depending on active membership numbers, a player can expect they will need to play each other player twice in a given League).”
-> - [x] “The website must provide an area where club members can add a Match result when they have acted as a Match Referee.”
+> - [x] “The website must provide an area where club members can add a Match result when they have acted as a Match Referee.
+Adding a match must update the League Table and a members League statistics appropriately.”
-> - [x] “The website must provide an area where club members can find contact details of another Player in order to arrange a Match date/time/venue.”
-> - [x] “The website must provide an area where club members can view their League statistics for previous (archived) Leagues.”
 > - [x] “The website must provide an area where club members can edit and update their Account information.”
 > - [x] “The website must provide an area where site Admininstrators can add a new League."
 > - [x] “The website must provide an area where site Admininstrators can add a new Player/Member."
-> - [x] “The website must provide an area where site Admininstrators can make a Player/Member an Administrator."
 > - [x] “The website must provide an area where site Admininstrators can edit or delete a League."
-> - [x] “The website must provide an area where site Admininstrators can edit or delete a Player."
-> - [x] “The website must provide an area where site Admininstrators can edit or delete a Match."
 > - [x] “The website must allow users to find contact details for Club organisers and include a Contact Us form.”
 > - [x] “The website must have a section showing banner adverts for CPC sponsors.”
 > - [x] “The website must be mobile-friendly.”